Autumn/Winter Schedule commences Sept 26, 2022 with a 1-hour Virtual Orientation Session at noon.

 - Support and reaffirm the people that are key in the person's life

 The course also explores wellbeing and quality of life.
 The module looks at positive measures that can provide positive outcomes for a person who has behaviours that challenge.
 These measures include environmental modification, learning appropriate skills and improving a person's lifestyle.

-This course is made up of two modules and two workshops.
+This course is made up of two modules and two workshop/webinars.
 The modules will be predominantly online.
-The workshops will be two 2-day events that will help you place what you have learnt in the context of your own practice.
+The two workshops will be 1-day events that will help you place what you have learnt in the context of your own practice.
 Discussion and the sharing of experiences are actively encouraged.